Service in B-flat major, Op. 10 (Stanford)

 The Service in B-flat major (in full Morning, Evening and Communion Service in B-flat), Op.
 10, is a collection of Anglican church music by Charles Villiers Stanford for mixed choir and organ containing the canticles for each of the principal services of the Anglican Church.
 Stanford set the traditional liturgical texts in English in 1879 when he was the organist of Trinity College, Cambridge.
 They were published by Novello in 1902.
 Stanford orchestrated the work in 1903, with additional organ.

 History

 In 1877, Charles Villiers Stanford, returning from extended studies in Leipzig and Berlin, was appointed organist of Trinity College, Cambridge.
-He had to conduct two weekly rehearsals, training the boys for six hours per week during term time, and four hours during vacation.
+He had to conduct two weekly rehearsals, training the boys for six hours per week during term time, and four hours during holiday periods.
 Choral services were held on Saturdays and Sundays, also on Christmas Eve, on Christmas Day, on the Feast of the Circumcision (1 January) and Epiphany (6 January).